Rebecca Newnham MA(RCA) FRBS

 2015 HSBC acquired sculpture for headquarters

-2015 Heineken Iconic Design Challenge, a global competition to design elements of a series of bars
+2015 Heineken Iconic Design Challenge, a global competition to design art work elements in recycled glass a series of bars in Birmingham

 2013 Spotlight Award.
 RBS and Andipa Gallery in collaboration; resulting in a solo show at Andipa Gallery and Strata at the Saatchi Gallery.